Quest-maker-team/quest-maker/README.md

 After all necessary commits push changes and open pull request.
 Pull request name contains issue number in the end.

-After pull request opening connect it with ZenHub issue.
-Use [ZenHub extension](https://www.zenhub.com/extension) for GitHub in browser.

 ### Branch naming rules
 Branch name consist of lowercase letters words separated by `_`.